 - 1. What is the name of your certifying State official?
-Peter Newsham - 2.
+Ms. Carole Lewis - 2.
 What is the title of your certifying State offical?
-Police of Police - 3.
-What are the phone # and email address of your State official?
-202-727-3254/marvinl.johnson@dc.gov
+Manager, Transportation Safety Branch - 3.
+What are the phone # and email address of your State official? carole.lewis@dc.gov